Bob McBride

-Robert Bruce "Bob" McBride (17 November 1946 – 20 February 1998) was a Canadian rock singer-songwriter.
+Robert Bruce McBride (17 November 1946 – 20 February 1998) was a Canadian rock singer-songwriter.
 He is best known as lead vocalist for the Canadian band Lighthouse.
+McBride has one Juno Award.

+In 2022, Lighthouse members Ralph Cole, Paul Hoffert, Bob McBride and Skip Prokop were honored at the 33rd SOCAN Awards and inducted into the Canadian Songwriters Hall of Fame.

+McBride has one Juno Award and two nominations.

 Early life and education

 McBride was born in Toronto and graduated from North Toronto Collegiate Institute.

 Career

 As a young man, McBride was part of Ronnie Hawkins' backup band for several years.
 He joined the band Lighthouse in 1970, replacing original singer Pinky Dauvin.
 His voice contributed to successful Lighthouse songs such as "Hats Off (To The Stranger)", "1849" and "One Fine Morning".
 He also won a 1973 Juno Award in the Outstanding Male Performance category and was nominated for 1974 Juno's in the Best Male Vocalist category, and as Male Vocalist of the Year.

 In October 1972, while still a member of Lighthouse, McBride embarked on a solo career, signing a record deal with Capitol and releasing his debut album Butterfly Days.
 The album was both a critical and commercial success, going gold in Canada (selling over 50,000 copies) and spawning the hit singles "Pretty City Lady", "Treasure Song", and the title track.

 In summer 1973, McBride officially parted ways with the band, some of whom were upset after he failed to appear for a New York recording session for the album Can You Feel It.
 Fellow member Skip Prokop sang the band's hit song "Pretty Lady" in his place, although Prokop said in an interview that McBride "could have done it bigger and better".
-It was reported in a 1998 Toronto Sun article that McBride was fired after a suicide attempt.

 McBride continued his solo career, releasing the album Sea of Dreams in 1973.
 Although it was another critical success, the album was a commercial disappointment to Capitol and he was dropped from the label soon after.
 With the exception of some live dates around Southern Ontario with a backup band named "Magic", he all but disappeared from the music scene for a few years.